Gustav Vasa: Legacy

-The memory of Gustav has been honoured greatly, resulting in embroidered history books, commemorative coins, and the annual ski event Vasaloppet (the largest ski event in the world with 15,000 participants).
-The city of Vaasa in Finland was named after the royal house of Vasa in 1606.
-18th century playwrights and librettists used his biography as the source for some of their works, including the 1739 Gustavus Vasa by Henry Brooke (the first play banned under the Licensing Act 1737, due to Robert Walpole's belief that the play's villain was a proxy for himself) and the 1770 Gustavo primo re di Svezia.
+Gustav's memory has been honoured greatly, resulting in embroidered history books, commemorative coins, and the annual ski event Vasaloppet (the largest ski event in the world with 15,000 participants).
+Gustav is remembered in Finland among other things for founding the country's capital, Helsinki, in 1550, and the city of Vaasa in Finland was named after the royal house of Vasa in 1606.
+18th century playwrights and librettists used his biography as the source for some of their works, including the 1739 Gustavus Vasa by Henry Brooke (the first play banned under the Licensing Act 1737, due to Robert Walpole's belief that the play's villain was a proxy for himself) and the 1770 Gustavo primo, re di Svezia.
 The name Gustavus Vasa was also given to Olaudah Equiano, a prominent Black British abolitionist.

 Gustav used to be portrayed on the 1,000 kronor note, until he was replaced by Dag Hammarskjöld in June 2016.
-Gustav has been regarded by some as a power-hungry man who wished to control everything: the Church, the economy, the army and all foreign affairs.
-But in doing this, he also did manage to unite Sweden, a country that previously had no standardised language, and where individual provinces held a strong regional power.
+Gustav has been regarded by some as a power-hungry man who wished to control everything — the Church, the economy, the army and all foreign affairs.
+Nonetheless, in doing this he also managed to unite Sweden, where individual provinces held strong regional power.
 He also laid the foundation for Sweden's professional army that was to make Sweden into a regional superpower in the 17th century.